redsparklabs/spinuplabs-website/app/posts/2013-03-12-startup-metrics-with-keen.markdown

 ![Event Confirmation](/assets/event_confirm.jpeg)

-Once keen.io is receiving events, you can use the API Workbench to quickly create data visualizations.
+Once Keen IO is receiving events, you can use the API Workbench to quickly create data visualizations.
 For my particular instance, I want to see a graph showing the event details for "view_profile".

 ![API Workbench Graphic](/assets/api_workbench_graphic.jpeg)
 ![API Workbench Javascript](/assets/api_workbench_javascript.jpeg)

-Keen.io makes this step so simple.
+Keen IO makes this step so simple.
 They provide you with the details to easily use their [Javascript SDK](https://keen.io/docs/clients/javascript/usage-guide/), as well as the javascript to generate the graph content.

     <h1>Dashboard</h1>
     <script type="text/javascript">